- Be extremely present.

 “Well,” spoke the kneeling man, “what do we do?”

 The menacing storm had flooded all roads.
 Streams of water were furiously carrying rubble down the street.
 Both men’s shoulders quivered in cold.
 It does not really matter, though, as they are both a plain text brought to a temporary life by your eyes.
 As soon as you drop them away, Yin and Yang will both descend into the void they have come from.
 Therein will they find eternal peace.
 Regardless of their understanding.

 The music guides you.
 Open the door.
 Let it in.

-We often attribute our lives to illusory purposes.
-In his naive illusion, Yang’s only hope was to find a black hole in that man’s heart.
-He hesitated to pull the trigger unless he saw the slightest hint of darkness.
+Yang hesitated to pull the trigger unless he saw the slightest hint of darkness.
+In his naive illusion, his hope was to find a black hole in that man’s heart.
 A trace of Yin which he would be willing to kill.
 No goddamn prey should ever make it that hard for the hunter.

 How could Yang murder such innocence?

 But how, whispered his dark side, could you not?

 Then: A shot was fired.
 Croaks of crows sounded.
 Both men gawked at the bullet hole in Yin’s chest.
 Blood was rapidly leaking from it.
 Forty years of life were gone.
 In a snap.
 Just like that.

 But wait.
 Have we not transcended this illusion?
 Yin was aware of existing in a limited text form.
 He laughed at his demise.

 Yet the shooter shouted in cry and anger, for certainly a bullet would pierce a hole in a man’s heart, “Do yah forgive me now?!”